Connected Lines Helping Creative People

 Chair Back Shape

-Oval shaped chair back often with central splat.
+Oval - Oval-shaped back often with a central splat.

 Chair Leg